brajeshwar/brajeshwar.github.io/_posts/2005/2005-07-09-100-oldest-com-domains.md

----
-layout: post
-title: 100 oldest .com domains
+# 100 oldest .com domains
----

 The first .com domain name was [symbolics.com](http://www.symbolics.com/), registered on Mar 15, 1985 while the first .net domain name ever to be registered was [nordu.net](http://www.nordu.net/) which was registered on Jan 1, 1985.